-The American Academy of Sleep Medicine (AASM) announces its 6th offering of the Young Investigator Research Forum to be held April 9-11, 2014 at Bethesda Marriott Suites, 6711 Democracy Boulevard, Bethesda, Maryland.
+The American Academy of Sleep Medicine (AASM) announces its 9th offering of the Young Investigators Research Forum to be held April 12-14, 2017 in Bethesda, Maryland.
 The Forum is designed to aid the career development of promising young investigators in clinical and translational sleep medicine research.
 Successful applicants will be selected based on past research productivity and future promise.
 Travel and lodging expenses will be paid up to a maximum of $1,200 dollars per attendee.

 There is a projected future shortage of clinical sleep researchers, and research funding is difficult to obtain.
 This retreat is aimed at providing guidance, tactics, and strategies to better position young investigators for a successful career in clinical sleep research.
 The aims are to: